thepyguide/thepyguide.github.io/docs/fundamentals/variables-and-data-types.md

 # 2.1.
-Variable and Data Types
+Variables and Data Types
 In this section, we're going to look at one of the most fundamental concept of programming, variables and data types.